 The most astonishing legend about Casa Winter is that after the second world war ended, some Nazis came to Villa Winter for a plastic surgery in order to change their face before fleeing to South America so that no one will find them.

-Some also says that Hitler visited this place during the war and brought people from concentration camps to work on the extension of the villa.
+Some also say that Hitler visited this place during the war and brought people from concentration camps to work on the extension of the villa.

-If you like this kind of legends, you can actually visit the villa.
+If you like this kind of legend, you can actually visit the villa.
 There is a road that leads directly there.

 What to do and see in Fuerteventura